warran/channels-presentation/README.md

-#Django Channels presentation code
+# Django Channels presentation code

-This repository contains code and presentation slides for a presentation on [Django Channels](https://channels.readthedocs.io/en/stable/) prepared for Python Community of [SoftServe](https://softserve.ua/pl/)
+This repository contains code and presentation slides for a speech on [Django Channels](https://channels.readthedocs.io/en/stable/) prepared for Python Community of [SoftServe](https://softserve.ua/pl/)